-This domino effect disproportionately affected African American neighborhoods, and led to Pittsburgh residents filing a class-action lawsuit against PWSA and Veolia.19 By the end of 2015, when public pressure forced the city to end its partnership with Veolia, the PWSA was arguably in worse shape than before.20
+This domino effect disproportionately affected African American neighborhoods, and led to Pittsburgh residents filing a class-action lawsuit against PWSA and Veolia.
+By the end of 2015, when public pressure forced the city to end its partnership with Veolia, the PWSA was arguably in worse shape than before.

-The privatization playbook: The continued push for privatization
+The privatization playbook: The continued push for privatization in predominantly Black neighborhoods.

 By 2017, following the failed partnership with Veolia, Pittsburgh faced twin crises of lead contamination and unaffordable water.
-Organizers from Pittsburgh United, a coalition of community, labor, faith, and environmental organizations, heard countless stories of dangerous lead pollution, water shutoffs, boilwater advisories, parasitic infections that led to school closures, and significant billing errors, especially in predominantly Black neighborhoods.
+Organizers from Pittsburgh United, a coalition of community, labor, faith, and environmental organizations, heard countless stories of dangerous lead pollution, water shutoffs, boilwater advisories, and significant billing errors, especially

 Since 2011, Pittsburgh United and dozens of community organizations had been working with the PWSA on what they called the Clean Rivers Campaign.
-Together, they developed a years-long Clean and Green Plan, pushing back against the local sanitation authority's plan to use federal funding to build a tunnel system, and calling instead for that funding to be used toward green infrastructure and job creation.21 Pittsburgh United also had an ongoing project to preserve and expand affordable housing for low-income people of color in the city.
+Together, they developed a years-long Clean and Green Plan, pushing back against the local sanitation authority's plan to use federal funding to build a tunnel system, and calling instead for that funding to be used toward green infrastructure and job creation.
+Pittsburgh United also had an ongoing project to preserve and expand affordable housing for low-income people of color in the city.